AlexeyInc/highload-software-architecture/hw8-sql-db/README.md

 ![Screenshot 2025-01-26 at 13 05 52](https://github.com/user-attachments/assets/91695581-20cf-46f7-9cff-fb975f0dccf0)

 Both indexes have the same cardinality and range, and identical query structures were used.
-Yet, the “HASH” index consistently performs faster.
+Yet, the HASH index consistently performs faster.

 **Potential Causes**